SolaceProducts/pubsubplus-gke-quickstart/README.md

      [ENABLE THE API](https://console.cloud.google.com/flows/enableapi?apiid=containerregistry.googleapis.com)

-2. Go to the Solace Developer portal and request a Solace Community edition VMR.
+2. Use the button below to go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
 Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
-This link is of the form "http<nolink>://em.solace.com ?" will be needed in the following section.
+This link is of the form "http<nolink>://em.solace.com/???" and will be needed in the following section.

 <a href="http://dev.solace.com/downloads/download_vmr-ce-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceProducts/solace-kubernetes-quickstart/68545/images/register.png"/>